Complex Groundwater Systems:

 Erik Nixdorf received his Bachelor’s degree in Environmental and Energy Process Engineering from the University of Magdeburg in 2011 and obtained his Master’s degree in Hydro Science and Engineering from TU Dresden in 2014.
 Joining the Environmental Informatics department in 2014, he is currently working on the numerical modelling of hydro-chemical transport in the subsurface, with emphasis on field-scale application and the consideration of subsurface heterogeneities and reactive transport schemes.
 His work also serves as our contribution to the international cooperation project SUSTAIN H2O, which provides pollution discharge management for water quality improvement in the Song-Liao Catchment in northeast China.

 Martin Pohl received his Bachelor's degree and his Master's degree in Water Management from the Technical University Dresden.
-Shortly after his graduation in late 2016, he joined the Institute for Groundwater Management at the TU Dresden and became a guest scientist at the UFZ Department of Environmental Informatics in early 2017.
-His current research is focused on the Work Package E of the Urban Catchments project, which aims at the creation of a regional groundwater model for the catchment area of Chaohu Lake including the simulation of Microcystin transport and reaction processes.
+Shortly after his graduation in late 2016, he joined the Institute for Groundwater Management at the TU Dresden and became a guest scientist at the UFZ Department of Environmental Informatics in early 2017 until the end of 2018.
+His research was focused on the Work Package E of the Urban Catchments project, which aims at the creation of a regional groundwater model for the catchment area of Chaohu Lake including the simulation of Microcystin transport and reaction processes.